jwl-7/c0de_gr1nd/python_explanations/string_decompositions_into_dictionary_words.md

 # Compute All String Decompositions
-Given a sentence string and an array of words, find the substrings in the sentence that can make up the words.
-Order of the characters do not matter.
+Given a sentence string and an array of words, find the starting indices of substrings that concatenate into each word.

 ## Examples
 ```